rohan-sajeesh/Customer-Churn-Analysis-and-Prediction/README.md

 Potential extensions include:

-- Hyperparameter optimisation
+- Threshold optimisation using retention costs and customer value
+- Precision-recall analysis for improved evaluation under class imbalance
+- Cross-validation and separate validation data for model selection
 - Explainable AI techniques such as SHAP
-- Deployment using Flask or Streamlit
+- Deployment-safe preprocessing using scikit-learn pipelines
-- Real-time churn prediction pipeline
+- Interaction feature engineering
-- Testing on additional customer datasets
+- Temporal validation and testing on real or independent datasets

 ---